opentok/vonage-video-sdk/README.md

 The OpenTok iOS SDK is available as [Swift Package Manager](https://github.com/opentok/sdk-ios-spm), or the Pod "OpenTok" for use with [CocoaPods](http://cocoapods.org/).

-## Swift Package Manager
-You can add the iOS OpenTok SDK by adding the https://github.com/opentok/sdk-ios-spm repository as a Swift Package Dependency.
-To add a package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter its repository URL

 The OpenTok iOS SDK requires Xcode 7 or higher.